Broadsign Integration

 Description

 Main application class in index.html.
-Manages initialization and playback lifecycle.
+Manages initialization, PREBUFFER pre-loading, and playback lifecycle.
 Coordinates all other modules.
+Centralized setPlaybackStatus() handles WebSocket skip commands, Axiom logging, and UI updates atomically.

 • Name